JeffersonLab/clara-docs/docs/quickstart/cpp.md

 #endif
 ```

+The service developer must ensure that the engine is thread-safe.
+CLARA will use the same engine instance to process requests concurrently.

 In order to load the service into the C++ DPE,
 the library that contains the service must provide a specific factory function
 that will return a new instance of the service.